-Survey conditions in 2022 were described by DelGiudice (2022).
-The survey was initiated on 6 January and completed on 14 January with eight actual survey days.
-Including the 10 habitat plots, a total of 53 plots were surveyed in 2022.
-Survey conditions were rated as "Good" and snow depths were estimated at $\geq 8$ " on all 10 habitat plots.
+Survey conditions and results in 2023 are described by Giudice (2023).
+The survey was initiated on 6 January and completed on 28 January with 10 actual survey days.
+Including the 10 habitat plots, a total of 53 plots were surveyed in 2023 with 10 plots in the high-density stratum.
+An average of 11 moose were seen on the 10 high density moose plots.
+Snow depths were >16" on 93% of all survey plots compared to the annual average of 57%.
+Calculated detectability values, and the distribution of observed visual obstruction values indicated moose were using greater cover in 2023 as compared to other years.
+This may have been in response to the persistent deep snow beginning in early December which may have impacted the willingness of moose to use more open areas in January of 2023as compared to other survey years.
 Results of this habitat survey should be considered within the context of the entire northeastern Minnesota moose population.
-While the population still exhibits a linear decline since 2005, the most recent trend appears to have stabilized at between 3000 - 4000 moose and may even be slightly increasing (Figure 2).
-In 2022 an average of 10 moose were seen on the 10 high density moose plots.
+While survey results show the population has declined since 2005, the most recent trend appears to have stabilized at between 3000 - 4000 moose (Figure 2).

 Figure 2.
-Point estimates, 90% confidence intervals, and trend line of estimated moose numbers in northeastern Minnesota, 2005-2022.
-The survey was not conducted in 2021 due to the Covid-19 pandemic (DelGiudice, 2022).
+Point estimates and 90% confidence intervals of estimated moose numbers in northeastern Minnesota, 2005-2023.
+The survey was not conducted in 2021 due to the Covid-19 pandemic (Giudice, 2023).